symbol/symbol-docs/source/index.rst

 Getting started
 ===============
-Is this your first time developing with NEM Catapult?
+Is this your first time developing with blockchain technology?
+NEM was created to be your entry point into the blockchain industry.

 Start by :doc:`setting up your working environment <getting-started/setup-workstation>` and then :doc:`follow the first guide <getting-started/first-application>`.

 Fundamentals
 ============
-When working with the NEM Blockchain technology, it is essential to understand its core concepts, such as :doc:`Blocks<concepts/block>`, :doc:`Nodes<concepts/node>`, :doc:`Accounts <concepts/account>`,  :doc:`Transactions <concepts/transaction>`,  :doc:`Namespaces <concepts/namespace>` and :doc:`Mosaics <concepts/mosaic>`.
+NEM Smart Assets are built using four closely connected parts: :doc:`Accounts <concepts/account>`,  :doc:`Transactions <concepts/transaction>`,  :doc:`Namespaces <concepts/namespace>` and :doc:`Mosaics <concepts/mosaic>`.

 Developer Guides
 ================
-The guide section provides you with code examples of possible implementations of the abovementioned fundamentals, along with easy-to-follow :doc:`step by step guides <guides/overview>`.
+Easy-to-follow :doc:`step by step guides <guides/overview>` with code examples.

 References
 ==========